dyzxzeng/TinySleepNet-pytorch/README.md

 # TinySleepNet-pytorch
-An simple reproduce of TinySleepNet with some improvements
+A simple implementation of TinySleepNet with some improvements.

 ## Environment